oldnomad/udotool/README.md

   to `BTN_TOOL_QUADTAP`), which are used by tablets (digitizers) and touchscreens, are disabled.
 See [separate document](doc/QUIRK-LIBINPUT.md).

-Following tweaks are defined at the moment:

-- `NOMMAN`: by default, we use `memfd_create(2)` to create a temporary file in memory.
-If this tweak is defined, we use `open(2)` with Linux-specific flag `O_TMPFILE` instead.
-Both variants are available on Linux only, and the second one has higher chances to fail, especially if path `/tmp` is mounted on some unsupported file system.
-However, it also has higher chances to work when the system is memory-constrained.

 ## Compatibility notes

 - This program uses `/dev/uinput` device, available only in Linux.
 It's